ONSAS/ONSAS/docs/src/creatingModels.md

 ### `material.density`

-This is a value of the density considered in the material model.
+This is the scalar value of the density of the material.

 ### `material.nodalMass`